Seirdy/moac/README.md

 Project Status
 --------------

 MOAC is actively developed as of September 2021.
-It's almost ready for a v1.0.0 release; I'd just like to hear some opinions/feedback before I tag+push.

 Installation
 ------------